One place for the full loop

 SBOM Generation from Manifests

 Don't have an SBOM?
-Upload any manifest file and TechnoSoluce generates a standards-compliant CycloneDX 1.5 or SPDX 2.3 SBOM automatically — entirely in your browser.
+Upload any manifest file and TechnoSoluce generates a CycloneDX 1.5 or SPDX 2.3 SBOM in your browser.
+Outputs target standards compliance — review against your specific project and toolchain requirements.

 Node.js / npm projects